Fixed Asset Management best practices

 Establish a Capitalization Threshold

 A company needs to have a defined set of criteria of what constitutes a fixed asset and what is an expense item.
 If a non-inventory asset is used for more than a year, it should be treated as an asset.
-However, it is often beneficial to allow expensing assets under a defined capitalization threshold.
+However, it is often beneficial, and permissible, to allow expensing assets under a defined capitalization threshold.
 Such threshold should be carefully considered to avoid expensing assets which should be capitalized, resulting in a misstatement of the company’s financial statements.
 The company’s external auditors may be consulted on this decision prior to establishing the policy.

 Correct Depreciation Setup